 I recommend using our terra-cotta Foot Scrubber, and moisturizing with our Nourishing Foot Cream after every shower.
-In very dry weather or the artificially “dry weather” from central heating, a little 95% Shea Butter Balm goes a long way.
+In very dry weather or the artificially “dry weather” from central heating, a little Shea Butter Skin Repair Cream goes a long way.

-We recommend the Foot Care Essentials Kit for you, and also maybe our Ultra Hydrating Cream during the drier months of Winter.
+We recommend the Foot Care Essentials Kit for you, and also maybe our Shea Butter Skin Repair Cream during the drier months of Winter.

 If your total is greater than 20: